[Latest Update November 2025]

 - Tee turf - typically 35mm dense turf which will accept a tee.
 Budget allowing, this is a great option as you can practice with your preferred tee height, and more importantly, this surface will allow you to hit 'down and through' and offer a much more realistic simulation to real turf.
 As the club doesn't bounce back off the mat, you will get instant feedback when you hit it fat.
 Your ball striking will improve faster as a result.
 The most well known example of this is the 'Country Club Elite (CCE)' real feel mat.
 We also offer this category of product at Kaizen Golf - refer to our #1 selling Tee Turf Mat.

-If budget is no issue, there are a number of products which are typically designed for coaching studios and simulator use.
+If you have a bit more budget, or have specific needs, there are a number of products which are typically designed for coaching studios and home simulator use.
 Popular examples include

 - Truestrike mat - available in various sizes/configurations, these mats have a silicone gel insert below the hitting surface to offer forgiveness as well as emulate the feeling of taking a 'divot'.